 Transportation and safety concerns hinder the ability to move freely around the county.
 Older adults rely heavily on driving to get around the community, with around 75% of survey respondents relying on personal vehicles or rides from others.
 Most agree they can get where they need on their schedule (80%) and leave home when they wish (81%).
-However, some cite challenges in arranging transportation to medical services, using public transit, and securing paratransit services.
+However, some cite challenges in activities, or local services.
+Some feel especially vulnerable to crime as older adults and as individuals with mobility challenges.